ncatlab/nlab-content/pages/0/3/1/2/2130/content.md

 +-- {: .num_note #TangentCotangentIsomorphism}
 ###### Remark

-The non-degenracy of the symplectic form implies that it defines an [[isomorphism]]
+The non-degeneracy of the symplectic form implies that it defines an [[isomorphism]]

 $$
   \omega(-,-) : \Gamma(T X) \to \Gamma(T^* X)